vanamelnik/gophkeeper/README.md

 ### Synchronizing data with the server

-A request to update the data is sent with a certain frequency.
+A _WhatsNew_ request is sent with a certain frequency.
 The request specifies the current Data Version of the client.
-If it matches the Data Version on the server, the error _"data version is up to date"_ is returned.
-If the Data Version of the client does not match the Data Version of the server, then a complete snapshot of the user data of the latest version is downloaded from the server.
+If it matches the Data Version on the server, the OK status is returned.
+Otherwise, "_download the updates_" error is returned.
+In that case client invokes _DownloadUpdates_ method with JSON objectwhich contains a table <item ID>: <item version> for all local items.
+The server analyses the table and sends all new or modified items to the client in the response.

 #### Parsing received data

 Data parsing blocks receiving and sending updates.
-When a new snapshot of data is received from the server, the received _items_ are merged with those stored locally.
+When a new set of data is received from the server, the received _items_ are merged with those stored locally.
 Each _item_ received from the server is analyzed:

-- if there is no _item_ with such ID in the local storage, then this item is considered created in a session on another client and is added to the existing storage _entries_.
+- if there is no _item_ with such ID in the local repository, then this item is considered created in a session on another client and is added to the existing storage _entries_.
-- if there is an _item_ with such ID in local storage, but it is not marked as _pending_, this _item_ is considered updated in a session on another client and is replaced by the item received from the server.
-- if there is an _item_ with such ID marked as _pending_ in local storage, then the content of the _items_ is compared:
+- if there is an _item_ with such ID in local repository and the _Version_ of the received _item_ is newer:
-- - if the contents match, the update is considered confirmed, the _pending_ flag is unset, the _OldVersion_ pointer is set to _nil_.
-- - if the contents do not match, then the update is compared with a copy of the _OldVersion_ item.
-If the contents of the item received from the server match the _OldVersion_ copy, the local update is considered to be pending acknowledgment, but not yet processed by the server.
-Nothing is done, the new version of the data for this _item_ is considered committed.
+- - if local _item_ has _Pending_ flag set and the payload is equal to the received item's payload, the update is considered approved by the server, _Pending_ flag is unset and the local _Version_ field is updates.
+- - if local _item_ has _Pending_ flag unset, the item considered changed on another client, payload is replaced and _Version_ field is renewed.
 - in all other cases, a **conflict resolution** procedure is performed.

+TODO: It would be good to implement a mechanism that tracks long-term pending items and communicates them to the user.
+User can command "send again".

 #### Conflict resolution

-In disputable cases, the user is shown the _item_ data that came with the latest update from the server, the _item_ data stored locally, and (if available) a copy of this _item_ data of the latest confirmed version of the data.
+In disputable cases, the user is shown the _item_ payload that came with the latest update from the server, and the _item_ stored locally.
 The user is given the choice of which version of the data to accept as valid.

 - if the user selects _item_ data from the server, the _item_ stored locally is replaced.
-- if the user selects the local _item_ data, then the _item_ that came from the server is considered accepted, but is placed in the _OldVersion_ field, and the local _item_ is wrapped in a new _event_, which is waiting to be sent to the server.
+- if the user prefers the local _item_, then the _Version_ of the _item_ that came from the server is accepted, but the local _item_ is sent to the server within a new _event_.
 Thus, the data from the latest Data Version from the server does not conflict with the data stored locally.
-- if the user selects data from the OldVersion copy, they are wrapped in a new _event_, and the _item_ received from the server is considered accepted and placed in the OldVersion.